 - 1. BASIC PROCEDURE - a.
 Set the saw on flat ground making certain the saw chain is free to turn without contacting any object.
 Figure 15. - b.
-Move start/stop switch to the "Start" position. - c.
-Push down on the throttle lock-out, then squeeze the trigger.
-Press and hold down the throttle lock, then slowly release the trigger.
-Figure 14.
-When the trigger is released, the throttle lock is engaged. - d.
-Adjust choke according to "Starting Procedure for Varying Conditions," step 2. - e.
-Hold front handlebar with left hand.
-Place right foot through rear handle to stabilize saw. - f.
-Pull starter rope quickly with your right hand. - g.
-After engine has started, squeeze then release throttle trigger to release the throttle lock, allowing the engine to return to idle.
+Move ignition switch to the "Start" position. - c.
+Pushdown on the throttle lock-out, squeeze the trigger, press and hold down the throttle lock, then slowly release the trigger. - d.
+Adjust choke according to "Starting Procedure for Varying Conditions", this page. - e.
+Hold front handlebar with left hand & place right foot through rear handle to stabilize saw. - f.
+Bull starter rope quickly, with your right hand. - .g.
+Squeeze throttle to release the throttle lock allowing engine to idle.